ericholscher/ericholscher.com/site/blog/2017/feb/13/docs-are-json-for-the-brain.rst

 .. post:: Feb 13, 2017
-   :tags: docs, json, brain, analogy
+   :tags: docs, json, brain, analogy, python

 Documentation is JSON for the Brain
 ===================================